graphql/graphql-spec/spec/Section 3 -- Type System.md

 map supplied by a variable, otherwise a _request error_ must be raised.
-In either case, the input object literal or unordered map must not contain any entries with names not defined by a field of this input object type, otherwise a response error must be raised.
+In either case, the input object literal or unordered map must not contain any entries with names not defined by a field of this input object type, otherwise a request error must be raised.

 The result of coercion is an unordered map with an entry for each field both defined by the input object type and for which a value exists.
 The resulting map